dcsil/CSC491/presentations/diversity_workplace.md

 ---

-> People of color and white women have to twist and turn themselves to fit the white, male expectations of corporate America
+> People of colour and white women have to twist and turn themselves to fit the white, male expectations of corporate America

 - _https://www.businessinsider.com/how-poc-white-women-twist-themselves-white-male-corporate-america-2020-7_